kubernetes-sigs/gateway-api/site-src/guides/migrating-from-ingress.md

 the HTTPRoute.
 However, note that in the Ingress, each hostname has separate routing rules, while in the HTTPRoute the routing rules apply to all hostnames.

-> The Ingress API uses the term host while the Gateway API uses the hostname.
+> The Ingress API uses the term host while Gateway API uses the hostname.
-> This guide will use the Gateway API term to refer to the Ingress host.
+> This guide will use Gateway API term to refer to the Ingress host.

 > The `hostnames` of an HTTPRoute must match the `hostname` of the [Gateway listener](/reference/spec/#gateway.networking.k8s.io/v1beta1.Listener).
 > Otherwise, the listener will ignore the routing rules for the unmatched